renesas-rz/rzv_ai_sdk/Q03_smart_parking/readme.md

 ```
 ## Application: Runtime Stage

-* For running the application, run the commands as shown below on the RZ/V2L Evaluation Board console.
+* For running the application, run the commands as shown below on the RZ/V2L Evaluation Board Kit console.
     * Go to the `/home/root/tvm` directory of the rootfs
     ```sh
     cd /home/root/tvm
     ```
-   * for inference from video
+   * To run inference from video

    ```sh
    ./parkinglot_detection <videofile_name.mp4>
    ```

-   * for inference from the camera feed
+   * To run inference from the camera feed

    ```sh
    ./parkinglot_detection
    ```

+   >**Note:** By default, the application will take inference from USB Camera.

 #### GUI for running the application

 >**Note:** The application GUI is same for either of the sample video or the camera.